-- The Mail.ru group consists of the social networks such as VKontakte, Odnoklassnikki and My World.
+- The Mail.ru group consists of social networks such as Vkontakte, Odnoklassnikki, and My World.
 According to the group, as many as 25 million Ukrainian users were affected by the sanctions.

-Ukrainian Internet users, as all Internet users, love social media.
+Ukrainian Internet users, like all Internet users, love social media.
 Facebook with 44% of users is first in the ranking and it’s followed by Instagram (18% of users).
-However, according to Statista.com more than 30% of Ukrainians don’t use Internet at all.
+However, according to Statista.com more than 30% of Ukrainians don’t use the Internet at all.

 SEO in Ukraine – what does it look like?

 Although SEO done for Google is probably the most popular one, the Ukrainian market approaches the subject completely differently and there are some things you need to know if you consider entering the local industry.
 This notable difference results from the fact that Yandex, whose algorithms slightly vary from those used by Google, is still one of the most popular search engines on the Ukrainian and Russian speaking markets.